 Regular extraction processes are actually supposed to separate cannabinoids and terpenes, so most vapes and 2.0 products have terpenes added back in, he said.
 Terpenes occur naturally in many plants besides cannabis, so they’re cheap and easy to come by and can easily be added back in to any product, he said.

-Top image of Willow Bioscience lab.
+Top image of Willow Biosciences lab.
 Submitted photo